 Pharmacists seeking loan forgiveness should research the options available within their state and consider how they align with their career goals and personal circumstances.
 They can contact their State Board of Pharmacy or professional pharmacy associations for information about relevant programs.

 Pharmacists need to understand the commitment required by each program, such as the minimum service period and any additional obligations.
-By exploring various opportunities, pharmacists can make informed decisions about pursuing loan forgiveness, ensuring they select a program that suits their needs and aspirations.
+By exploring various opportunities, pharmacists can make informed decisions about pursuing loan forgiveness and ensure they select a program that suits their needs and aspirations.

 Refinancing as an Alternative to Loan Forgiveness